boclay/IOS-XE-ZTP/README.md

 <!-- This does not need to be completed during the initial submission phase

 Provide a brief overview of the components involved with this project. e.g Python /  -->

+Solution components include

+* Files
+* Open Source Tools
+* Catalyst 9k, 3850, or 3650 switches running IOS XE 16.9

+The files posted for this project include two Python scripts, a CSV file, and an IOS template.

+The ZTP.py script contains the main Python program that runs in Guest Shell on the device.
+This script is automatically downloaded from a web server which is specified by the DHCP server when the network device boots for the first time.

+The csv2json.py script is a server-side script which retrieves a list of devices and associated attributes from a CSV file and creates a JSON file.
+The Node.js service uses the JSON file to return device attributes based on the device serial number.

+The serial-ip.csv file is a comma separated variable (CSV) file which contains a list of devices based on serial number.
+Each serial number corresponds to a list of device attributes such as hostname, IP address, etc. related to the devices' location in the network.

+The IBNS2.cfg file is an IOS template that contains commands for configuring an IOS XE 16 switch for use with ISE in a high security enviornment.
+The IOS configuraiton includes commands for AAA, Device Profiling, and an Interface Template for dot1x for the access ports.

 ## Usage